Colt Buntline: Replicas

 In the 1950s, Colt resumed manufacture of the Single Action Army and made a Buntline version, due to customer demand.
 The barrels are marked on the left side "COLT BUNTLINE SPECIAL .45".
 A few third-generation Buntlines were manufactured in the late 1970s, as well.
 Colt manufactured 70 New Frontier Buntline Specials from 1962 to 1967 with 12-inch barrels and folding target sights, chambered in .45 Colt.

 The 1873 Buntline Target is an Italian 6-shot single-action revolver chambered for the .357 Magnum or the .45 Colt cartridges, manufactured by A. Uberti, Srl.
 The revolver has an 18-inch barrel with no muzzle brake or ports.
 It comes with a walnut grip and a dark blue finish.

 The Navy Arms Frontier Buntline Model is a 6-shot single-action revolver chambered for the .357 Magnum or the .45 Colt cartridges, manufactured for Navy Arms.
 The revolver has a 16.5-inch barrel with no muzzle brake or ports.
 It comes with a walnut grip and a detachable shoulder stock.

 Cimarron Firearms offers a version called the Wyatt Earp Buntline styled after the one used by Kurt Russell in the 1993 movie "Tombstone" with a 10-inch barrel and a silver badge inlaid on the right grip panel.

+Tex Watson used a .22-caliber Hi-Standard Longhorn revolver with a 9.5-inch barrel—commonly referred to as a "Buntline Special" due to its long barrel—but it was not a genuine Colt Buntline Special.
+The gun, serial number 1902708, was stolen in March 1969 from Archery Headquarters in El Monte, California.
+It was later given to Charles Manson by Randy Starr, who obtained it from someone named "Ron."
+Manson used it to shoot Bernard "Lotsapoppa" Crowe in July 1969, and then loaned it to Tex Watson for the Tate murders on August 8, 1969.
+Watson used the revolver to shoot and bludgeon victims Steven Parent, Jay Sebring, and Wojciech Frykowski, sustaining damage to the gun (bent ejector rod, broken grip).
+The weapon was tossed from a moving car after the murders and found by a 10-year-old boy Steven Weiss, on September 1, 1969.

+Despite being called a "Buntline," it was a commercial .22 LR Hi-Standard model, not a Colt .45 Long Colt like the legendary (and likely mythical) Buntline Specials said to have been given to Wyatt Earp and others.